yWorks/yfiles-for-html-demos/README.md

 # Running the Demos

 Most of the demos are hosted [online here](https://live.yworks.com/yfiles-for-html) for everyone to play with.
-Developers should [evaluate the library](https://www.yworks.com/products/yfiles-for-html/evaluate), instead.
+Developers *need* to [evaluate the library](https://www.yworks.com/products/yfiles-for-html/evaluate), instead, since it is __*not*__ part of this repository.
-The evaluation version also contains these demos and the necessary library to execute the code.
+The evaluation version also contains these demos and the necessary library to execute the code, so *cloning this repository is neither necessary nor will it suffice*.

 # License